devopness/devopness/docs/legal/privacy-policy.md

 1. to provide you with notices about your account and/or subscription, including expiration and renewal notices, email-instructions, etc.;
 1. to provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information;
 1. in any other way we may describe when you provide the information;
-1. for any other purpose with your consent.<br><br>
+1. for any other purpose with your consent.

 ## 6. Retention of Data

 We will retain your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

 We will also retain Usage Data for internal analysis purposes.
-Usage Data is generally retained for a shorter period, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.<br><br>
+Usage Data is generally retained for a shorter period, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.

 ## 7. Transfer of Data